-The Department of Grants and Federal Fiscal Compliance is responsible for managing all discretionary and formula grants, ensuring the agency’s compliance with the fiscal requirements of federal grants, and conducting monitoring and grant reviews of federal grant subrecipients.
+The Department of Grants Compliance and Oversight is responsible for managing all discretionary and formula grants, ensuring the agency’s compliance with the fiscal requirements of federal grants, and conducting monitoring and grant reviews of federal grant subrecipients.
 The functions of each of its three divisions are described in more detail below.

 If you have questions, need information that you cannot find here, or simply would like to comment or make a suggestion about this website, please feel free to contact us.
 We will promptly answer your questions or concerns.

 The department also supports one of the commissioner’s top priorities for Texas education—to close the gaps in student achievement—by implementing an agency initiative that provides increased flexibility for subrecipients of federal education grants.
 We have developed new policies related to how we administer, manage, and monitor federal grants.
 These policy changes are designed to help subrecipients close student achievement gaps by operating effective programs that are based upon locally identified needs.

 - Allowing more discretion at the local level